akkuplus/DatEng_Data_Pipeline_Apache_Airflow/README.md

 This demo project conducts ELT operations on JSON files from AWS S3 and loads data into AWS Redshift.
 Apache Airflow schedules and runs the corresponding data pipeline.

-The first step loads data from AWS S3 into AWS Redshift as staging tables.
+The first step loads data from AWS S3 into staging tables within AWS Redshift.
-The second step processes the data in the staging tables and builds five tables star schema.
+The second step processes the data in the staging tables and builds a five tables star schema.

 ## Data